onc-healthit/reference-ccda-validator/README.md

 Server Configuration

     1. Place a copy of referenceccdaservice.xml in $CATALINA_BASE/conf/[enginename]/[hostname]/.
+Note: You will likely be using the "Catalina" engine and the default host for Tomcat is "localhost".
 For example, ~/apache-tomcat-7.0.57/conf/Catalina/localhost
     2. Edit the referenceccdaservice.xml key values to point to the locations configured in the previous steps and setup other values.
 For example;
             <Context reloadable="true">
                 <Parameter name="vocabulary.localCodeRepositoryDir" value="path/to/your/code_repository" override="true"/>